 We want to keep this review punchy and just stick to the highlights; as such, there’s no way we could cover every single thing SynthMaster can do.
 This is a VST synth with a ton of depth, where nearly anything can modulate anything else and the sound creation possibilities are limited only by your imagination.
 When you fire it up you’ll notice the interface is split up into different panels/sections.
 It looks complex, but rest assured it’s well thought out.
 Like u-he Diva, SynthMaster is semi-modular, which means the routing of all the parts can be switched up and mixed & matched.

 In the top left corner are 6 buttons that let you navigate to all the main parts of this soft synth, and clicking on Browser will take you to the preset browser so you can get a good idea of what SynthMaster can sound like.
 Just the basic package has over 1000 presets, and luckily they’re organized really intuitively.
 What’s great is that all of them have really useful meta-data attached to them (Instrument Type, Musical Style, Author, etc.).
 What this means is that you can find sounds exactly like you think - what we mean by that is say you think you want a Lead, that sounds Distorted, for something that would fit Dance Music.
 Well, that’s exactly how you can browse through the presets.
 Below the presets are 8 knobs that are shortcuts to tweak the sound any way you want.
 Basically you can assign any parameter to them, and then if you have a MIDI controller with knobs you can map those 8 controls to the knobs, and tweak away like you would on a real hardware synth.
 Really, really cool and useful.
 We’re generalizing a bit, but the presets tend to have an Electronic Dance Music flavor to them; many are hard hitting and energetic.
 Overall they sound good and would make great starting points for your tracks.
-Throw on some headphones and play this video as you read the rest of the review to get an idea of how SynthMaster sounds.

 Another interesting section is FX, which as you can guess are the various effects you have available - Vocoder (yep, it’s got a vocoder), Chorus, Echo, Reverb, Compression, Tremolo and more.
 Like everything on SynthMaster they are extremely customizable.